reidmorrison/mongo_ha/README.md

 There are still a few outstanding changes that are only available with this gem:
 * Retry on writes due to a master change.
 * Retry on writes due to loss of network connectivity.
-* Retry on reads during an operation failure other than when in a cluster.

 ## Note